CCI-MOC/documentation/docs/source/home.md

 ### Related Reading
 * Google document describing current thinking on shared provisioning layer is available [here](https://docs.google.com/document/d/110avjh50FpwprMdMb_z2LS8n2TjUsh2xbSqHm3qAAOw/edit?usp=sharing)
-* for some debugging hints, look at: [Logging and debugging in OpenStack](http://vmartinezdelacruz.com/logging-and-debugging-in-openstack/)
+* For some debugging hints, look at: [Logging and debugging in OpenStack](http://vmartinezdelacruz.com/logging-and-debugging-in-openstack/)

 ### Archives
 Items that are known to be under utilized will be archived at the [Archives page](Archives-page.html).
 Keep this last!